 Durham, NC 27708

-He received his MA and PhD in Philosophy from UCLA, an MPhil in philosophy from University College London, and his BA in philosophy, political science, and French from the University of Kansas
+He received his PhD in Philosophy from UCLA, his MPhil in philosophy from University College London, his BA in philosophy, political science, and French from the University of Kansas, and his sense of humor from a latchkey childhood watching age-inappropriate comedy.

 Senior Research Fellow, Divinity School and Arts & Sciences, Associate Professor of the Practice of Theology, Ethics, and Global Health, Duke Divinity School